Last Updated on : 2022-02-17 05:43:44download

 * The callback that is executed when the device gets online or offline.
 If the sub-device is powered off or disconnected from the network, the server executes the callback three minutes after the event occurs.

-* `devId`: the device ID.
+* devId The device ID.

 */